dhimasarista/codedhims/README.md

 ### ⛩️ C# | NodeJS | Programmer
+Passionate about Software Engineering.
+With a focus on building scalable and performant systems, where concurrency meets caffeine.

+### ☕ Naota | Java
-build scalable and performant thats proven by design where robust & no horrible, concurrency & parallelism , metal-access & extreme optimizations and wide-ecosystem.build scalable and performant thats proven by design where robust & no horrible, native concurrency, metal-access & extreme optimizations and wide-ecosystem.
+build scalable and system where robust & no horrible, concurrency & parallelism , metal-access & extreme optimizations and wide-ecosystem.

-### ☕ Java | Forgework
 - Framwks : Spring, Quarkus
 - Runtimes : OpenJDK, GraalVM, MicroEJ
 - Optimizes : GC Tunning, NativeAOT